In addition to criminal and civil penalties, companies and individuals who violate the FCPA may face collateral consequences, including:

 - loss of US import/export licenses.

-In the UK and EU, if a company is found guilty of an offense under either Sections 1 or 6 of the Bribery Act 2010 (bribery of another person or of a foreign official, respectively), the company can face mandatory debarment from the procurement of public works, supply, and service contracts.1 Generally, a company is debarred from contracting with government bodies within the EU if it has been convicted of corruption.
-If a company is found guilty under Section 7 (failure of commercial organizations to prevent bribery), it can face a discretionary debarment from contracting with government bodies, both in the UK and the wider EU.2 In either case, a company may provide evidence of its reliability notwithstanding the existence of grounds for debarment, known as “self-cleaning,” so that it will not be excluded from bidding under the UK regulations.3
+In the UK, if a company is found guilty of an offense under either Sections 1 or 6 of the Bribery Act 2010 (bribery of another person or bribery of a foreign official, respectively), the company can face mandatory debarment from the procurement of public works, supply, and service contracts.1 Generally, a company is debarred from contracting with government bodies within the UK if it has been convicted of corruption.
+If a company is found guilty under Section 7 (failure of commercial organizations to prevent bribery), it can face a discretionary debarment from contracting with government bodies in the UK.2 In either case, a company may provide evidence of its reliability notwithstanding the existence of grounds for debarment, known as “self-cleaning,” so that it will not be excluded from bidding under the UK regulations.3